 Performing Arts Building, Room 218 firstname.lastname@example.org

-Born in Omaha, Bob lived in Tucson through high school and college.
-He has a BA in Dramatic Theory from the University of Arizona (1970), and a PhD in Theatre from the University of Utah (1976).
-He and the former Char Pomeroy are the proud parents of four and grandparents of six.
+Bob was raised in Omaha and Tucson.
+He has a BA (Dramatic Theory; Arizona) and a PhD (Theatre; Utah).
+He and the former Char Pomeroy are the proud parents of four and grandparents of seven.

 Representative stage roles: